 - loss of appetite

-- more severe abdominal cramping and pain
+- severe abdominal cramping and pain

-- pus or blood in stool (feces)
+- pus or blood in the feces

 - weight loss